jkgh20/life-regrets-frontend/README.md

 ```

 This creates and pushes a commit to the `gh-pages` remote branch on behalf of
 your GitHub user.
-Note that these commits are production optimzed and contain
+Note that these commits are production optimized and contain
 only minified files.